silx-kit/silx-training/software_engineering/3_Virtualenv/index.rst

 Upgrade pip, setuptools and wheel
 ---------------------------------

+The *pip* command and the *setuptools* and *wheel* libraries in your new virtual environment are copies (or links to) the system's *pip*, *setuptools* and *wheel*.
+They might be outdated.

-This step ensures that you will be able to install modern software and libraries, if your Python version is outdated.
+This step ensures that you will be able to install modern software and libraries.

 .. code-block:: shell